Alizée: 2005–2007: The hiatus and release in Mexico

-In 2005 after the success of her first tour and first live album release, Alizée first disappeared from the limelight, then reappeared in the media as it was revealed she was pregnant.
-She gave birth to a baby girl, Annily, 28 April 2005 (the child she had with Jérémy Chatelain) and put her career on hold.
+In 2005, after the success of her first tour and first live album release, Alizée first disappeared from the limelight, then reappeared in the media as it was revealed she was pregnant.
+She gave birth to a girl, Annily, on 28 April 2005 (the child she had with Jérémy Chatelain), and put her career on hold.
 However, the tabloids devoted several articles, for the name Alizée appeared with others, including the false listings of the Clearstream affair.

-After several rumors of an imminent return, especially in collaboration with the band Indochine, Alizée left Universal Records to sign with RCA (Sony BMG) in August 2007 also revealing that the En Concert album and tour were her last collaboration with her mentors.
+After several rumours of an imminent return, especially in collaboration with the band Indochine, Alizée left Universal Records to sign with RCA (Sony BMG) in August 2007, also revealing that the En concert album and tour were her last collaboration with her mentors.

 Meanwhile, a compilation of the live album was re-released in early 2007 in Mexico by Universal Music as a CD+DVD release, following the featuring of the songs on local radio stations.
 With the re-release and renewed interest, the songs climbed up the music charts in the country.
 The album became a hit, peaking at number four in the International Chart on 28 May 2007, and number eight on the main albums chart.
 En concert has a Gold certification for shipments over 50,000 copies only in Mexico.